 Our technology inevitably relies on prior art or the acquired body of human knowledge accumulated over successive generations, while our social fabric and mores have evolved through centuries of experimentation and gradual adaptation.
 Social solidarity starts in the family where mothers and fathers sacrifice their body and soul to ensure the survival of the next generation and care for their living forebears.
 As societies evolved from small hunter-gatherer communities to larger fiefdoms and eventually nation states after the agrarian revolution, we had to share resources and infrastructure with a wider group of people with a common set of cultural traits and values.
 Yet societies remained profoundly unequal and riven by strong class chasms that prevented social mobility.
 If you were born a peasant and had to till the land from an early age with a rudimentary diet that stunted physical growth, you stood little chance of progressing to the professional classes or nobility, except potentially through marriage or adoption.
 The industrial revolution disrupted the feudal class system and later led to the expansion of state education and growing demand for a new class of literate and technically qualified workers.
 Much of the political debate since has revolved around two contrasting ideals:

-- Equality of opportunity: Here while we allow healthy but peaceful competition in social interactions and in the labour market, the state intervenes mainly to ensure a level playing field for all children by funding universal education and a social safety net.
-This principle lets everyone compete on a level playing field, but cannot guarantee equal success, which may depend on inherent aptitudes and biological differences, e.g. success in the Olympic 100m sprint may depend on training and diet, but also genetically determined physique.
+- Equality of opportunity: Here we allow healthy but peaceful competition in social interactions and in the labour market, but the state intervenes mainly to ensure a level playing field for all children by funding universal education and providing a social safety net to prevent extreme poverty.
+However, this principle cannot guarantee equal success, which may depend on inherent aptitudes and biological differences, e.g. success in athletics may depend on training and diet, but also genetically determined physique.

-- Equality of outcome: Here the state intervenes to ensure everyone can attain the same socio-economic status through positive discrimination and massive investment to help underperformers.
+- Equality of outcome: Here the state intervenes proactively to ensure everyone can attain the same socio-economic status through positive discrimination and massive investment to help underperformers.
 This principle identifies the least successful as victims of purported oppression, exclusion or prejudice.
-Here we should distinguish between giving everyone a fair chance to prove their worth.
+Here we should distinguish between giving everyone a fair chance to prove their worth and rewarding incompetence or demotivating excellence.

 Few aspects of human nature are as socially competitive as our mating or sexual bonding strategies.
 Sex is both a social taboo and something we all intimately crave, when we're in the mood and with the right partner.
 Recreational eroticism has deep biological roots that ultimately seek to maximise our chances of passing on our genes and thus our cultural influence onto the next generation.
 We can transfer our cultural influence through adoption or through our life's endeavours, but until recently the biological family remained the primary means of preserving one's legacy for posterity.
 Naturally sexual desire is psychologically complex.
 Our erotic urges are much more powerful than our need to conceive more offspring than we can reasonably bring up.
 Such urges, especially among young men, merely satisfy hormonal impulses and boost our sense of self-esteem.